The business plan is the backbone of your company

 No need to be book-smart

-Okay, we’re pretty sure you get it now.
+Okay, we’re pretty sure that you understand the value of business planning now.
 Let’s move on to actually writing the thing.
 We’re not going to lie.
 It will take time to write the first edition of your business plan.
 The most important things to remember are to keep your business plan short, to the point, and always, always, always have your audience in mind.

 Steer clear of technical terms that no one understands.
-Your business plan isn’t the place to sound book-smart.
-It’s the time to make yourself understandable, professional, and to convince and intrigue your team as well as external stakeholders.
+It’s time to make yourself understandable, professional, and to convince and intrigue your team as well as external stakeholders.

 Useful Tools for Business Planning